 These two organizations were established by the Pennsylvania No-Fault Motor Vehicle Insurance Act (PACP) and the Motor Vehicle Financial Responsibility Law (PFRACP).
 Those statutes required motor vehicle insurers to band together to pay for medical, work loss, survivor’s loss and uninsured motorist benefits for uninsured persons who are injured in motor vehicle accidents either as pedestrians or as vehicle occupants.
 Both fall under the purview of the Insurance Department for purposes of oversight.

 In this role, the Firm has long counseled the Plans on a variety of issues.
-In addition, the Firm represents the Plans in lawsuits brought by individual claimants seeking statutory benefits:
+In addition, the Firm has represented the Plans in lawsuits brought by individual claimants seeking statutory benefits:

 D'Amico v.
 ACE Financial Solutions, et al. (Conn.
 Supreme Ct.
 2013).
 BLF successfully obtained dismissal of all claims against our clients, a workmen's compensation insurer and its third party claims administrator, in an appeal to the Connecticut Supreme Court. ...
 Read More